International aid to combatants in the Iran–Iraq War: Iraq

-Iraq was supported by the People's Mujahedin of Iran, an armed group of Iranians opposing the Islamic Republic of Iran.

 Logistic support

 Iraq's army was primarily equipped with weaponry it had previously purchased from the Soviet Union and its satellites in the preceding decade.
-During the war, it also purchased billions of dollars' worth of advanced equipment from France, the People's Republic of China, Egypt, Germany and other sources.
+During the war, it also purchased billions of dollars' worth of advanced equipment from France, China, Egypt, Germany and other sources.
 Iraq's three main suppliers of weaponry during the war were the Soviet Union followed by China and then France.

 The United States sold Iraq over $200 million in helicopters, which were used by the Iraqi military in the war.
 These were the only direct U.S.-Iraqi military sales.
 At the same time, the U.S. provided substantial covert support for Saddam Hussein.
-The CIA directed non-U.S. origin hardware to Saddam Hussein's armed forces, "to ensure that Iraq had sufficient military weapons, ammunition and vehicles to avoid losing the Iran-Iraq war."
-And "dual use" technology was transferred from the U.S. to Iraq.
+The CIA directed non-U.S. origin hardware to Saddam Hussein's armed forces "to ensure that Iraq had sufficient military weapons, ammunition and vehicles to avoid losing the Iran-Iraq war."
+Also, "dual use" technology was transferred from the U.S. to Iraq.

 West Germany and United Kingdom also provided dual use technology that allowed Iraq to expand its missile program and radar defences.

 According to an uncensored copy of Iraq's 11,000-page declaration to the U.N., leaked to Die Tageszeitung and reported by The Independent, the know-how and material for developing unconventional weapons were obtained from 150 foreign companies, from countries such as West Germany, the U.S., France, UK and China.

 Iraq's main financial backers were the oil-rich Persian Gulf states, most notably Saudi Arabia ($30.9 billion), Kuwait ($8.2 billion) and the United Arab Emirates ($8 billion).

 The Iraqgate scandal revealed that branch of Italy's largest bank, Banca Nazionale del Lavoro, in Atlanta, US, relying largely on U.S. taxpayer-guaranteed loans, funneled $5 billion to Iraq from 1985 to 1989.